lintnet/lintnet.github.io/docs/index.md

   - You can search information and ask help to others when you have some troubles
   - You can utilize the knowledge for not only this tool but also other projects
 - Secure
-  - Jsonnet can't access file systems and networks and can't execute external commands
+  - Jsonnet retricts access to filesystems and networks, and external command execution

 ## Comparison

 ### Conftest

 - 👍 High reusability
-- 👍 Jsonnet is easier than Rego, though this is subjective and depends on you
+- 👍 Some people would prefer Jsonnet over [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/), though this is subjective and up to you
 - 👍 Declarative configuration

 #### 👍 High reusability